 Eucalyptus oil is the ingredient in Hall’s Eucalyptus Cough Drops.
 It’s used in vaporizers when babies get colds.
-Extracted from the bark of eucalyptus trees, this oil can stimulate the skin to produce ceramides, the fat-like compounds that protect it from moisture.
+Extracted from the bark of eucalyptus trees, this oil can stimulate the skin to produce3 ceramides, the fat-like compounds that protect it from moisture.
 Of course, if you are trying to get rid of fat-like oils from your pores, you really don’t want to apply a product that stimulates your skin to produce other fat-like oils and seals them in.
-In rare cases, a strong odor of eucalyptus oil has been known to induce seizures.
+In rare cases, a strong odor of eucalyptus oil has been known to induce seizures4.

-Menthol cools the skin.
+Menthol cools the skin5.
 It also dissolves salicylic acid, the active ingredient in aspirin, and a compound that breaks up plugs of hardened skin oils in pores on oily skin.
 Used without salicylic acid (and the salicylic acid has to be in the right concentration and at the right pH to do any good), however, menthol just creates a tingle in the skin that turns into a itch in the skin, as it kills healthy cells around pores.
 Like the other Noxzema ingredients, menthol used in the wrong way only makes skin problems worse.
 Now let’s look at the bestselling Noxzema acne products one by one.

 Noxzema Anti-Bacterial Foaming Cleanser

 This skin cleanser could be fairly rated “not all that bad” for very oily skin.
-It fights bacterial infection with the ingredient triclosan, and it contains a potassium hydroxide cleanser that can help break up plugs of sebum hardened in pores.
+It fights bacterial infection with the ingredient6 triclosan, and it contains a potassium hydroxide cleanser that can help break up plugs of sebum hardened in pores.
 The problem with this cleanser is that it contains so much potassium hydroxide that it can dry out and tighten all but the oiliest skin, creating about as many whiteheads as it removes.
 Of course, from a marketing standpoint, this is a great characteristic—it keeps customers coming back for more!

 Noxzema Anti-Blemish Astringent